andrewjmeier/TableTop.JS/README.md

     };

-We're done!
+Anddd we're done!
+Congratulations on your first TableTop.js game!

 Reload your index.html file and you should be able to play checkers to your hearts content.

 If you're ready for more game development, try implementing double jump and token upgrades upon reaching the end of the board (hint: you might need to subclass token for the latter case).
-If you'd rather move on from checkers, look at our other example projects (Monopoly and Settlers of Catan) for ways you can leverage our framework to create more complicated games.
+If you'd rather move on from checkers, look at our other example projects (Monopoly and Settlers of Catan) for ways you can leverage our framework to create more complex games.

+Happy gaming!

+- TableTop.js Team